telemachush/telemachush/README.md

 # Welcome!

-I am a Machine Learning Engineer with a physics background.
-Made the switch in 2018 and have since begun a never ending knowledge journey in machine learning, artificial intelligence and software engineering.
-My interests include Computer Vision, Time Series and performance optimization of ML apps.
+I am a Software Engineer with a physics background.
+Made the switch in 2017 and have since begun a never ending knowledge journey in machine learning, artificial intelligence and software engineering.

 _How to reach me_: